MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 :::

 CarboKitten needs to work with different choices for box topology, i.e. how the boundaries of a model box connect to each other.
-For example, when we simulate a small strip of coast-line it is best to have one axis (in this case the $x$-axis) reflect onto itself, while the other axis is periodic, leaving fewer edge effects.
+For example, when we simulate a small strip of coastline it is best to have one axis (in this case the $x$-axis) reflect onto itself, while the other axis is periodic, leaving fewer edge effects.

-In another case, where we want to simulate an entire island, or even an archipellago, it is more convenient to use fully periodic coordinates.
+In another case, where we want to simulate an entire island, or even an archipelago, it is more convenient to use fully periodic coordinates.
 We illustrate these choices in Figure @fig:box-topologies.

 ![Different topologies, 3d view and boundaries](fig/topologies.png){.wide}